yugabyte/yugabyte-db/docs/content/preview/reference/configuration/yugabyted.md

 : The base directory for the yugabyted server.

 --log_dir *log-directory*
-: The directory to store yugabyted logs.
-Must be an absolute path.
-This flag controls where the logs of the YugabyteDB nodes are stored.
+: The log directory for the yugabyted server.

 #### encrypt_at_rest

-Use the `yugabyted configure encrypt_at_rest` subcommand to enable or disable encryption at rest for the deployed cluster.
+Use the `yugabyted configure encrypt_at_rest` subcommand to enable or disable [encryption at rest](../../../secure/encryption-at-rest/) for the deployed cluster.

 #### Syntax